-By promoting plant-centered food on your campus, you’re driving a cultural shift toward sustainable and inclusive food services both on and beyond campus.
+By promoting plant-based food on your campus, you’re driving a cultural shift toward sustainable and accessible food services.

-Join the DefaultVeg Internship Program to champion sustainable food systems while gaining valuable skills and experience.
+Join the DefaultVeg Internship Program to champion better campus food while gaining valuable leadership skills and experience.

-The DefaultVeg Internship Program is for changemakers (like you!) who want to bring the Plant-Based Food by Default movement to their university.
+The DefaultVeg Internship Program is for changemakers (like you!) who want to bring the plant-based food movement to their university.
 Equipped with essential tools and guidance, ambassadors are empowered to engage positively with university decision makers, dining staff, student clubs, offices, coffee shops, and campus event staff to advocate for adopting plant-based defaults and nudges.

 Our approach emphasizes collaboration over confrontation, which is popular because it preserves freedom of choice and works anywhere food is served, from a dorm party to a dining hall.
 Most importantly, many DefaultVeg Ambassadors have greatly impacted campus food systems.